Greek debt crisis a small chink in tourists' confidence

 But last year, the number of German visitors to Greece jumped 8 percent to 2.5 million, making them more numerous than visitors from any other country.

-TUI Deutschland (TUIGn.DE), the German market leader for Greek holidays, said on Friday its bookings for Greece were currently on the same level as last year’s record high.
+TUI Deutschland, the German market leader for Greek holidays, said on Friday its bookings for Greece were currently on the same level as last year’s record high.

 Markus Stumpe, head of TUI’s Mediterranean business, said: “Demand could have been even better if we did not have the Grexit debate.”